Cyrillisation in the Soviet Union: Effects

 As previously mentioned, cyrillization cannot be separated from the Russification process.
 In general, this process is accompanied by efforts to absorb words from the Russian language on a large scale into non-Russian languages.

 Examples are in many Turkic languages.
 By one estimate, initially only about 25-40 words from Russian were absorbed, but by the late 1960s, there were thousands of Russian words absorbed, many of them words in common use.
 In contrast, korenizatsiya was characterized by efforts to purify local languages from foreign influences (in Turkic languages, by changing Arabic and Persian loanwords).
 During this period there were also attempts to replace words borrowed from Persian and Arabic with words borrowed from Russian; for example şura was replaced by sovet and cumhuriyet by respublika.
-Furthermore, the spelling of these new words was in accordance with the Russian language; for example, the russian word совет, which is pronounced /[sɐˈvʲet]/ with a palatalized V, was spelled sovet in Azeri based on the Russian spelling, while in Turkish, which was unaffected by Soviet cyrillization rules, the spelling sovyet, which reflects the palatalized V of the original, was adopted.
+Furthermore, the spelling of these new words was in accordance with the Russian language; for example, the Russian word совет, which is pronounced /[sɐˈvʲet]/ with a palatalized V, was spelled sovet in Azeri based on the Russian spelling, while in Turkish, which was unaffected by Soviet cyrillization rules, the spelling sovyet, which reflects the palatalized V of the original, was adopted.
+The usage of nativized spelling in Yakut is contentious.

 Russification also led to diminished use of and teaching in local languages, with Russian being the main language spoken in many areas of life, while the local language was spoken only in the village or at home.
 Some non-Russian children grew up only being able to speak Russian.
-The process also resulted in many ethnic groups not being able to read their historical records of the past, which were written in different scripts.
+The process also resulted in many ethnic groups not being able to read their historical records of the previous decade, which were already written in the Roman alphabet.